Music library clustering

 Principal Component Analysis

 The well-defined PCA serves as baseline for the dimensionality reduction from 16D into 1D, 2D, 3D, and 8D.
+Intuitively, this tries to minimize/maximize the variance across the dataset by coordinate system transformation and sorting.

 Here, further scaling seems to be recommended.
 The input features thus additionally pass StandardScaler adjustments, which centers at zero and divides by variance.